DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 GDPR: Comprehensive records of processing activities required.

-Business Impact: European operations need detailed documentation systems, while Indian requirements are less prescriptive.
+European operations need detailed documentation systems, while Indian requirements are less prescriptive.

 15. Employee Data Processing